⚠️ Use credit cards responsibly!

 Victim Of Identity Theft?
 Your Next Step On How To Protect Yourself

-- Aug 10, 2020 Identity Theft2 comments
+- May 14, 2024 Identity Theft2 comments

-Being a parent in 2020 means you work and overwork, constantly trying to make life work for you.
+Being a parent in 2024 means you work and overwork, constantly trying to make life work for you.
 Your phone rings and you pick up.
 It’s your bank calling about a transaction that needs to be verified.
-They ask you for your name, social security number, date of birth, address, and then just put the phone down on you.
+They ask you for your name, social security number, date of birth, and address, and then just put the phone down on you.
 What?
 Your mind starts racing….
 Was I just scammed?!?
 Oh my!
 Was that not my bank?
 What will happen next?
 I can’t believe it!
-A thief just walked off with all my personal information… Will he now drain my bank accounts?
+A thief just walked off with all my personal information.
+Will he now drain my bank accounts?
 Take out a mortgage in my name?
 What can I do now?
 How can I protect myself?

-What Is identity theft?
+What is identity theft?

-The story above is one of many, which take place every year to millions of people.
+The story above is one of many which take place every year to millions of people.

 How to protect yourself

 In this post, we will discuss the next steps you should take to bulletproof your finances and personal information after being the victim of an identity scam.
-We will go through a list of the most common ways your identity might be used by thieves and how to lock it so that your identity becomes zero value to them.
+We will go through a list of the most common ways your identity might be used by thieves and how to lock it so that your identity becomes of zero value to them.

 Do the paperwork

 If your identity was compromised, the first thing you should do is file a police report or fraud affidavit.
 This is a piece of paper that you can use as proof that you were a victim of identity theft.
-This will make your job of disputing false accounts on your credit report or get transactions refunded by your bank, etc., much easier.
+This will make your job of disputing false accounts on your credit report or getting transactions refunded by your bank, etc., much easier.
 You can file a fraud affidavit online on the FTC website found here (choose “get started”).
 Just be careful to fill out all information as accurately as possible.

 Protecting your credit score